IVR Automation: The Right Idea but the Wrong Application

 Users are also forced to repeat information after being routed to different support centers, which becomes an even lengthier process for complex issues.
 If an issue is urgent, customers have to navigate through the same prompts and queues in order to be connected with an agent.

-There’s a Better Way to Capture the Benefits of IVR and Automation
+Way to Capture the Benefits of IVR and Automation

 Automated routing has the right goal at its core.
 Yet it is not well-executed in practice, largely due to its dependency on voice as a channel.
 Aside from the technological challenges posed in natural language processing today, it just takes a lot longer to listen to an entire menu versus being able to read through one.